The Albert Kahn Legacy Foundation

-The Foundation is governed by a diverse Board of Directors comprised of historians, preservationists, journalists, business leaders, architects, and other professionals.
-All have a love of Albert Kahn and the Detroit area and believe that both are interrelated and represent a legacy worthy of preserving.
+The Foundation is governed by a diverse Board of Directors comprised of historians, preservationists, journalists, business leaders, architects, engineers, and other professionals.
+All have a love of Albert Kahn and believe that the Kahn legacy is worth preserving.

 Heidi Pfannes, President